MedXProtocol/coordination-game/README.md

 *Parameterizer Variables*

-- Need to determine all of the parameterizer variables
+- Need to determine all of the parameterizer variables (Whistleblower fee, verifier deposit size, commit period, reveal period)

 *Building a Dapp*

-- Make a dapp front-end!
+- Make a dapp front-end! (will be an example dapp for SG) Price feed to purchase Tokens with Ether using current SAI price feed

 ## Exploits and Collusions